osisoft/PI-Adapter/V1/Administration/Delete an adapter component.md

 # Delete an adapter component

 When an adapter component is removed, the configuration and log files are saved into a sub-directory in case they are needed later.
-Any associated types, streams, and data will remain on respective endpoints.
+Any associated types, streams, and data remain on the respective endpoints.

 Complete the following procedure to delete an adapter component: